nikitoshina/ECON-623-Lab-2023/Week 5/README.md

 #### HSV

 The HSV color system describes colors using three parameters: hue, saturation, and value.
-Hue is represented by a value from 0 to 360 degrees on the color wheel, and determines the basic color of the pixel.
-Saturation represents the purity of the hue, or how much white or gray is mixed into the color.
-Saturation ranges from 0% (gray) to 100% (pure hue).
+Hue and saturation are the same as in HSL.
 Value represents the brightness of the pixel, with 0% being black and 100% being the brightest possible color.
-The HSV color system is often used in graphics and image editing software, as it allows for easy selection of colors based on the hue, saturation, and value parameters.
+The HSV color system is often used in graphics and image editing software, as it allows for easy selection of colors.
+However, it is also not perceptually uniform.
-However, it has some limitations, such as not being perceptually uniform, meaning that changes in the numeric values of the parameters may not correspond to equal changes in the perceived color.

 #### LAB